ihsoft/KSPDev/Sources/LogConsole/README.md

 * Pause mode to freeze the view when logs records are added to fast.
 * Two special modes for handling high frequency logs (e.g. when logging from `Update()` method).
 In _Condensed_ and _Smart_ modes multiple repeated records are collapsed into just one line!
+* Console settings can be adjusted via `settings.cfg` file.